 The long-term risk is related to the past tank waste releases to the soil and future tank leaks to the soil.
 This risk will not take a long time to start occuring - it is already occuring as past leaks are impacting the groundwater.
-But once a release occurs it will impact the groundwater for a long time to come since the major risk drivers are the technetium and uranium which are long-lived radionuclides that are fairly mobile in groundwater.
-Radionuclides from tank waste are moving faster and deeper than previously predicted and some have reached the groundwater.
+But once a release occurs it will impact the groundwater for a long time to come since the major risk drivers are the technetium and uranium that are long-lived radionuclides that are fairly mobile in groundwater.
+Mobile chemicals associated with tank waste also pose a threat to groundwater and Columbia River.
+Radionuclides and chemicals from tank waste are moving faster and deeper than previously predicted and some have reached the groundwater.
 The groundwater beneath the tank farms flows towards the Columbia River as close as 7 miles away.
 Travel time for fast-moving contaminants is as short as 20 years.
 As more tank waste is released to the soil, the greater cumulative risk to the groundwater and Columbia River will increase.
 This highly toxic, highly radioactive tank waste presents a threat to human health and the environment, especially the Columbia River - the economic lifeblood of the region.
 (3)

 Presently all of the single shell tank farms contain a tank suspected of leaking and 10 of the 12 single shell tank farms have impacted groundwater, several at or above federal drinking water standards.
-Underneath one tank farm, SX, the resultant groundwater concentrations of Technitium-99 are 48 times the drinking water standard.
-Recent characterization of the soil contamination beneath these tanks reveals that within 50 years the resultant ground water concentrations could be 100's of times the drinking water standards.
+Underneath one tank farm, SX, the resultant groundwater concentrations of Technitium-99 are as high as 81,500 pCi/L, which is 90 times the drinking water standard.
+The drinking water standard for technetium-99 is 900 pCi/L. Recent characterization of the soil contamination beneath these tanks reveals that within 50 years the resultant ground water concentrations could be 100's of times the drinking water standards.
 This type of result can be expected under several of the other tank farms with past releases.
 This level of significant impact is due to leaking a cumulative 1 million gallons, which is less than 1% of the waste in the tanks.

 These groundwater impacts from past releases are just the tip of the iceberg when compared to the potential environmental and economic impacts that could be expected if the tank waste was not retrieved and treated.
-In other words, the impacts are bad enough from past leaks that account for 1% of the total tank inventory- if you add the impacts from the remaining 99% of the waste it becomes catastrophic.
+In other words, the impacts are bad enough from past leaks that account for 1% of the total tank inventory-if you add the impacts from the remaining 99% of the waste it becomes catastrophic.
 This scenario is spelled out in the Tank Waste Remediation System Environmental Impact Statement no action alternative which examined the result of leaving the waste in the tanks.
-The no action scenario shows drinking water standards for groundwater would be exceeded by Carbon 14, Iodine129, Technietium-99, Nitrate, and Uranium 238 in 300 years to 500 years.
-The impacts would continue at less severe levels but contaminates would stay in groundwater for 4000 years.
-At the maximum the concentrations would be 2 to 3 orders of magnitudes greater than drinking water standards.
+The no action scenario shows drinking water standards for groundwater would be exceeded by carbon-14, iodine-129, technietium-99, nitrate, and uranium-238 in 300 years to 500 years.
+The impacts would continue at less severe levels but contaminants would stay in groundwater for 4,000 years.
+The maximum concentrations would be 2 to 3 orders of magnitudes greater than drinking water standards.
 This would result in a large (nearly 90 square mile) plume extending from the tank farms to the Columbia River and the incidental latent cancer risk would be 1 in 2 for residential farmer and 1 in 10 for the industrial worker.
 (4)